lhorie/wu-template/README.md

 ### A note on hook development

-Note that for `render()` calls, templates are only recompiled if they have been modified.
+Note that for `Template::render()` calls, templates are only recompiled if they have been modified.
 While developing hooks, you can manually force compilation of test templates:

 ```php
 <?php